rjellis/pijp-dti/README.md

        dti.py -p SampleProject -s stage -n 10
 ```

-This will run the code(s) through steps 1-9 unless `--nocontinue` was used.
+This will run the code(s) through steps 1-4 unless `--nocontinue` was used.
-The code(s) will be ready for QC once step 9 (RoiStats) is complete.
+The code(s) will be ready for MaskQC once step 4 (Mask) is complete.

 2) Use `maskqc` to QC the completed code(s)